Webhook Event Types

 - All events — Receive every event type listed above.

-- Specific categories — Subscribe to all events in a category (e.g., all
+- Specific categories — Subscribe to a family of events (e.g., all

 Start broad, narrow down